Truth in Love

 If I give all my possessions to feed the poor, and if I surrender my body [b]to be burned, but do not have love, it does me no good at all.”
 1 Corinthians 13;1-3 NIV

-To put it bluntly, what is spoken and done without love is a waste of time, no matter how dedicated and religious one may appear.
-Doing for God is not the way, doing in love is!
-Oh how much of our religious activity is just that, done to please men or even thinking to please God when our hearts are so very far from Him and His ways.
-It is not the doing, but the being that God is working within us.
-He works to create in us a clean heart that David asked God for in the Psalms, changing us from glory to glory into who He created us to be.
+To put it bluntly, what is spoken and done without love is a waste of time!
+It matters not how dedicated, sincere, and religious one may be.
+Doing for God is not the way; being and doing in love is!
+Oh, how much of our religious activity is just that, done to please men or even thinking to please God when our hearts are so very far from Him and His ways.
+It is not our doing, but our being, that God is working within us so that we become His love here on the earth.

-It is a long path and we all fall short, but, with Paul, we pursue after that prize of the high calling, to be found like Him.
+He works to create in us a clean heart that David asked of God in the Psalms.
+We also ask to be changed from glory to glory into who He created us to be.
+It is a long, long path to the fullness of His life, and we all fall short, but with Paul, we pursue after that prize of the high calling to be found like Him.
 Do you think Jesus ever spoke without truth and love in His word, even those blunt, corrective words He used to chastise the religious leaders of His time?
-In the passage from Romans 12, verse 9, above, love must be genuine and sincere, not fake or shallow.
-Even animals sense when there is authentic love being extended to them.
-They don’t know our words, but they quickly pick up the attitude of our hearts toward them.
+He did not hate them, but He hated their hypocrisy and lies.

 Our mind, will, and emotions are revealed as the holy spirit exposes the thoughts and intents of our hearts.
-We are to build each other up in love as we speak God’s word to one another.
+Thus, we are to edify one another, building each other up in love as we speak God’s word to one another.
 Speaking words with loving intent is God’s standard for us in Christian relationships.
-We learn to speak truth with kind and gentle intentions, from pure motives, in order to edify, to build one another up.
-God’s truth does not have to be thundered intensely from the heavens, nor delivered with agitation rather than peace:
+We learn to speak truth with kind and gentle intentions, from pure motives, to truly edify, to build one another up.

 “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs.”
 Ephesians 4:29 NIV

-And did you know God needs no defense?
+Did you know God needs no defense?
 Often when I thought I was speaking up for God, I was only defending my own position, clarifying who I am, rather than speaking the truth in love as directed by His spirit.
 There may or may not have been a heart prepared to hear what I was saying.
-Speaking as God leads has power to change things, rather than empty words leading to arguments.
+Speaking as God leads has the power to change things, rather than empty words leading to arguments.

+God’s words always accomplish His purpose.
+It will always prosper unto whom it is sent.
 We do have to be true to what we know about God and what is in our own hearts.

-Then, as led by the holy spirit, in love, we do say and do what is needed.
+Then, as led by the holy spirit, in love, we will surely say and do what is needed.
 It is for the purpose of growing in Him, not out of concern for our own reputation in the eyes of man.
-Self-righteously justifying ourselves by saying, “Well it’s the truth,” does not qualify as edifying our brothers and sisters in Christ!
+Self-righteously justifying ourselves by saying, “Well, it’s the truth,” is not edifying our brothers and sisters in Christ.

 Through these words of Paul’s and other scripture, God has joined truth and love so they are inseparable, united as His standard of righteous communication.
 As with all of God’s creation, there is balance here.
-Too much love, and there are no limits, a sure way to spoil a child!
-Too much truth, without love, and the ears shut down, hearing what is in the heart—judgment, condemnation, even disgust and contempt—rather than the truth of what is said.
-An aggressive response comes out when our hearts are angry, leading to an attack on the other’s person, rather than the words or behavior that caused issues to arise.
+Too much love, and there are no limits, a sure way to spoil a child.
+Too much truth, without love, and the ears shut down, hearing what is in the heart.
+When judgment, condemnation, even disgust and contempt are there, that is what is received more than the truth of what is said.

-Such a child knows he or she has to do as told, but the heart is unwilling.
-This can eventually erupt into behavior that punishes, an intent of getting back at those in authority resulting in subtle disobedience emerging later.
-Mere outer obedience to God’s commands, particularly out of fear, will never please Him.
-It’s a start but without faith, we cannot please God.
+Father God is no more pleased with mere outer obedience to God’s commands, particularly out of fear, than human parents are.
+It’s a start when teaching the immature, but without faith, we cannot please God.
 Paul talks about this progression from outer compliance to a heart of faith:

 “In fact, the Law was to be our teacher until Christ came.
 Then we could have faith and be acceptable to God.